basho-labs/little_riak_book/en/04-operators.md

 data structure that gets passed around between nodes, so each knows the state of the entire cluster.
 Which node manages which vnodes?
-If a node gets a request for an object managed by other nodes, it consults the Ring and forwards on the request to the proper nodes.
+If a node gets a request for an object managed by other nodes, it consults the Ring and forwards the request to the proper nodes.
 It's a local copy of a contract that all of the nodes agree to follow.

 Obviously, this contract needs to stay in sync between all of the nodes.
 If a node is permanently taken